| |

 site too.

-Anyway, I think you'll enjoy the pics,
+Anyway, I think you'll enjoy the pics, some

-some published for the first time.
+published for the first time.
+And, while

-you check out The
+you're here, why don't you check out The

 Legend.. |